- 04 Jun 2023

 Whatfix evaluates only one Beacon collection at any given time.
 If there are two or more active Beacon collections on the same page of an application, then only one of them gets evaluated.

 For more information, see Add a Beacon to an Existing Beacon Collection.
-The criteria for evaluation depend upon the visibility settings or number of conditions (in case visibility settings are the same for two segments).
+The criteria for evaluation depend upon the Visibility Rules or number of conditions (in case the Visibility Rules are the same for two segments).

-The criteria for evaluation depend upon the visibility settings or number of conditions (in case visibility settings are the same for two segments).
+The criteria for evaluation depend upon the Visibility Rules or number of conditions (in case the Visibility Rules are the same for two segments).

 If you want the same Beacon segment to work across application environments, then provide URL paths instead of full URLs, else the Beacon segment in one environment may not work in another.